 Although Morocco remains a conservative country with respect to gender roles, change is occurring.
 Many women today don’t wear a full facial veil and while some opt for a simple headscarf other young women can be seen drinking alcohol in up-scale bars with a mixed-gender group of friends.
 However, rural areas are still more conservative than cosmopolitan cities such as Marrakesh and Fez so it is advisable to follow the tips above to avoid uncomfortable situations.

-Traveling through Morocco (as you continue reading over our blog) can be a more challenging experience for women as opposed to men.
-Nonetheless, the fear of sexual harassment occurring is not a reason to avoid a trip to this wonderful country.
+Traveling through Morocco can be a more challenging experience for women as opposed to men.
+Nonetheless, the fear of sexual harassment occurring is not a reason to avoid a trip to this wonderful country as you continue reading over our blog.
 It may or may not happen to you but remembering the fact that neither Islam nor any respectable Moroccans condone sexual harassment will help you see that the situation is not that threatening after all.

 Is it safe for Jewish Travelers in Morocco?